CogentRoleplayCommunity/FogentRoleplay/src/Magic/Miracles/Blessing/Blessing.md

 #### Specialization: Bright's Heritage

 With sufficient Ichor, Brightkin can resurrect upon death.
 The Brightkin's body will begin to glow brightly, damaged tissue pulled back together or is regrown.

-- Requires
 - Must succeed a check starting at CL 6, decreasing each round of combat or every 10 seconds outside of combat.
 - If the user does not have enough Ichor, they can absorb Ichor given they are exposed to sunlight.
 - Resurrection restores the user to peak health.
 This includes regrowing limbs.